best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 > Functions should be replaceable with similar functions that observe the same interface contract.

 Subclasses should not damage the functionality of their parent class in their implementation.
 They should extend their usefulness, but retain their original functionality.
+In terms of OOP, if class B inherits from class A, it is said consider "B is an A"; Liskov substitution strengthens this to "B is interchangeable with an A".

 If you were to increase the domain and range of a function to account for new cases then this function should observe the same interface as the previous function.